la2050/archive/_projects/2016/restoring-and-reimagining-the-worlds-first-polyphonoptic-sculpture-in-downtown-los-angeles.md

   We see the Triforium as a beacon.
 It’s been there all along.
 We just need to turn it on.
-project_image_2: 7344404654741-team91.jpg
-empty_column_1: ''
 organization_name: The Triforium Project
 organization_website: triforium.la
-organization_name_2: The Triforium Project
-organization_activity: >-
-  We are a coaltion of people dedicated to reimagining The Triforium, transforming it from a forgotten piece of public art to a dynamic, interactive, creative site for Angelenos of all ages.
-ein: ''

 ---